Nice to meet you.

 You might think that means that PCI compliance is optional, but that’s not the case.
 Because all of the major credit card companies have decided PCI compliance is required, it’s almost impossible to operate a business and ignore it.

-So, what happens if you ignore PCI compliance?
+What happens if you ignore PCI compliance?

-2. Your bank can slap additional penalties on top of any fines levied by the credit card companies
+• Additional penalties: Your bank can slap additional penalties on top of any fines levied by the credit card companies

 Don’t break the bank by breaking the rules

+PCI compliance violation fines can range anywhere from $5,000 to $100,000 a month depending on the severity of the breach.
 You can’t ignore PCI compliance away.
 Either you adhere to the requirements or continue to get slapped with hefty fines and stricter rules.
 Instead, find the right way to stay compliant.